jareddonovan/creative-coding/docs/tutorials/tut06/index.md

 The second way to change the font is by giving the name of a font that is installed on your browser.
 If you do this, it is a good idea to use a [common font](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals#Web_safe_fonts), that is widely installed on other people's browsers too.
+Some good choices are:

+* 'Arial'
+* 'Courier'
+* 'Georgia'
+* 'Times New Roman'
+* 'Verdana'

 <script type="text/p5" src="./js/change-font-2.js"
   data-autoplay data-height="380" data-preview-width="250"></script>